 Figure captions should be sufficiently clear so that the figures can be understood without detailed reference to the accompanying text.
 Axes of graphs should have self-explanatory labels, not just symbols (e.g., Electric Field rather than E).

-Page Charges: Beginning 1 January 2020, JSTARS is a fully open-access journal.
-For a limited time, the Geoscience and Remote Sensing Society (GRSS) is subsidizing the APC and offering a special rate of $1250 USD.
+Beginning 1 January 2024, JSTARS is a fully open-access journal.
+For a limited time, the Geoscience and Remote Sensing Society (GRSS) is subsidizing the APC and offering a special rate of $1496 USD.
 This offer cannot be combined with any discounts.

 Open access is provided through the payment of an article processing charge (APC) paid after acceptance.
 APCs are often financed by an author’s institution or the funder supporting their research.

 All IEEE journals require an Open Researcherand Contributor ID (ORCID) for all authors.
 ORCID is a persistent unique identifier for researchers and functions similarly to an article’s Digital Object Identifier (DOI).
 ORCIDs enable accurate attribution and improved discoverability of an author’s published work.
 The author will need a registered ORCID in order to submit a manuscript or review a proof in this journal.